effektif/user-docs/docs/chapters/introduction.rst

 Use Case
 --------

-Use it for
+Use it for:

 - Coordinating tasks and handovers
 - Approvals
 - Routing documents
-- Full fledged business processes
+- Fully-fledged business processes.

 Benefits
 --------

-You'll get
+You'll get:

 - Control where it's needed
 - Flexibility where it's possible